Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: HPHA: A Historical Prior Hybrid Attention Information Fusion algorithm

-In order to improve the perception performance by maximizing the effectiveness of aggregated semantic information, we devise a multi-scale transformer module that captures and aggregates semantic information from different collaborators with varying weights from the spatial dimension.

-We design this module based on the literature\cite{22}.
-Specifically, we introduce attention weights as the representation of the spatial collaboration correlation between the collaborators and the ego.
-We employ a multi-scale transformer module to extract the attention weights at different scales, thus enhancing the precision of the collaborative correlation in distinct spatial resolution dimensions.
-The attention weights obtained with a specific size $S$ can be expressed as follows:
+To enhance the object feature representation from the spatial dimension, we first introduce a multi-scale attention module\cite{20} to extract spatial attention weights at various spatial resolutions and utilize the spatial-attention weight to indicate the importance of a collaborator's semantic information.
+Specifically, the spatial-attention weight of agent \emph{j} to agent \emph{i} at a specific spatial scale $s$ (${s\in \mathcal{S}}$) is represented as $\bm{W}_{s,ji}^{\mathrm{sa}}$ and can be defined as

-where $W_{S,j\rightarrow i}^{\mathrm{att}}$ represents the attention weight of agent \emph{j} to agent \emph{i} at scale size $S$, $\mathrm{conv}\left( F,S \right)$ represents a convolutional block that reshapes the semantic information $F$ to size $S$, and $\mathrm{msa}\left( \cdot \right) $ represents the multi-scale attention operation.
-For each scale of the attention operation, we use a scaled dot-product attention\cite{23} to create feature maps $Q$, $K$ and $V$ from the semantic information, and then further obtain the weights of each collaborator as Eq.
-11. Moreover, when \emph{j} equals \emph{i} in Eq.
-11, the collaboration-attention weight is transformed into the self-attention weight, resulting in a simpler and more consistent equation.
+where $\mathcal{S}$ is the set of spatial scales, $\mathrm{conv}\left( F,s \right)$ denotes a convolution block \cite{39} that reshapes the scale of semantic information $F$ to $s$, and $\mathrm{sa}\left( \cdot \right) $ represents the spatial attention operation, referring to the dot-product attention\cite{40}.
+Moreover, when \emph{j} equals \emph{i}, the spatial-attention weight in Eq.
+(11) is reduced to the self-attention weight, resulting in a simpler and more consistent equation.

-Next, we aggregate the semantic information of collaborators by assigning them attention weights as obtained in the last step.
-We represent the aggregated feature semantic information with a specific size $S$ using the following equation:
+Next, we aggregate the semantic information of selected collaborators by assigning spatial-attention weights obtained in Eq.
+(11) to generate the aggregated semantic information $H_{s}$ with a specific scale $s$ as